 However, more advanced companies like ARGOLF have developed ways to give the same – if not better – spin control and feel by a precise design in the face known as C-Claw technology.
 It eliminates an additional (and most times unnecessary) variable to your club that will ultimately diminish over time.
 The C-Claw patented technology greatly diminishes the skidding of the ball at impact and improves topspin.
 If you’re in the market for a new putter, the LANCELOT blade putter offers such technology as well as a better feel at impact and a more consistent stroke.

 Typically measured in grams, the weight of a putter head is usually around 350 with some manufacturers pushing the limits past 400.
 Why?
 Faster greens.

 That’s right – the speed of most greens in the golf world have increased by over 40% in the last three decades.
 Almost half of the grass found on putting greens today didn’t exist 30 years ago.
 And heavier putters perform better on faster greens.

-Probably one of the best performing putters in the ARGOLF collection is the Pendragon with a head weight of 405 grams.
-(It’s got a couple trophies to boast about too).
-But the Arthur LT model weighs in at a whopping 330 grams and has done pretty well for itself on the professional golf tours as well.
+Probably one of the best performing putters on faster greens in the ARGOLF collection is the PENDRAGON mallet putter with a head weight of 405 grams (it’s got a couple trophies to boast about too).
+This mallet putter has an exceptionally high Moment of Inertia (which is great for fast greens) and offers more accurate putts.

 So which one is better?
 We’ll let you decide that when you take one for a test drive at one of our custom fitting partners.